 - Sooner or later, Ethereum will devour Ethereum Classic.

-So, don’t worry too much about the 2018 ETC price prediction; it doesn’t hold a candle to the ETH price outlook.
-The same goes for the Bitcoin price prediction.
+So, don’t worry too much about the 2018 ETC price forecast; it doesn’t hold a candle to the ETH price outlook.
+The same goes for the Bitcoin prediction.

 Origin Stories: Bitcoin vs Ethereum